rabbitmq/workloads/dq-3n-confirm-multiack/README.md

 ### Messages cannot be lost

-Messages will be persisted to disk, across multiple nodes.
+Publishers will receive confirmations when messages have been persisted to disk by all nodes in the cluster.

+Consumers will send acknowledgements to the broker when messages have been processed.

 ### Messages must have 3N redundancy